LeszekR/movie-app/RECRUITMENT_TASK_COMMENTS.md

 - refactored `MovieListState` to incorporate navigation commands in the form of `NavigationCommand` class implementations, where `NavigationCommand` follows single-use pattern to prevent unnecessary rebuilds
-- added `TwoButtonView` to app navigation
-- implemented `TwoButtonView`'s state management and navigation to and from it with with `BLoC`, using `Cubit` for state management
+- use to use `ListView.builder` in `MovieListView` to speed up the build
 - created tests of `MovieListBloc` covering all possible transitions
 - introduced `CircularProgressIndicator` during async tasks, navigated to and from in `BlocListener` by global `AppNavigator`